The KB article is designed for troubleshooting vSphere Workload Cluster VIP cannot be reached from within the cluster's control plane nodes.

 This issue can occur regardless of whether or not this cluster is managed by Tanzu Mission Control (TMC)

-When the vSphere Kubernetes cluster's VIP is inaccessible, kubectl commands from within the vSphere Kubernetes cluster will fail.
+When the vSphere Workload cluster's VIP is inaccessible, kubectl commands from within the vSphere Workload cluster will fail.

-This issue can occur even when the Supervisor cluster is able to reach the cluster's VIP.
+This issue can occur even when the Supervisor cluster is able to reach the workload cluster's VIP.

-This KB article will provide steps to troubleshoot VIP connection failures within the affected vSphere Kubernetes cluster.
+This KB article will provide steps to troubleshoot VIP connection failures within the affected vSphere Workload Cluster.

 See "How to SSH into Supervisor Control Plane VMs" from Troubleshooting vSphere with Tanzu Supervisor Control Plane VMs